Gametoast/Documentation/StarWarsBattlefrontII/documentation/procedural animation mode.md

 This menu provides a few important functions:

-**Show Path** – toggle display of the path of the object over the animation&#39;s runtime.
+**Show Path** – toggle display of the path of the object over the animation's runtime.

-**Show Ghosts –** toggle on or off the &quot;ghost&quot; objects that show the object at various equally-spaced time intervals throughout the animation.
+**Show Ghosts –** toggle on or off the "ghost" objects that show the object at various equally-spaced time intervals throughout the animation.
 For example, 2 ghosts = one at the start and one halfway through, 3 ghosts = one at the start, one at 1/3, and one at 2/3, etc.

 **Ghosts Text Box –** enter the number of ghosts to be shown.

-**Toggle Graph** – turn on or off the graphs of the objects X, Y and Z positions / rotations throughout the animation&#39;s runtime.
+**Toggle Graph** – turn on or off the graphs of the objects X, Y and Z positions / rotations throughout the animation's runtime.
 Example graph of an object moving from (0,0,0) to (10,20,30) over 10 seconds – **NOTICE THE GRAPH LABELS showing different maximum values.
 Scaling can be confusing….**

 ![](images/procedural_animation_mode_4.jpg)